Rebecca Ferguson Will Perform For Trump If She Can Do 'Strange Fruit'

 Perhaps the best-known song about racism in America, “Strange Fruit” features lyrics that paint a disturbing picture of lynching victims: “Southern trees bear strange fruit / Blood on the leaves and blood at the root / Black bodies swinging in the southern breeze / Strange fruit hanging from the poplar trees.”

-Ferguson, best known as the Season 7 runner-up of the British “X Factor” edition in 2010, is mixed-race with a Jamaican father.
-Her proposed song choice “speaks to all the disregarded and down trodden black people in the United States,” she wrote in response to her claim that she’d been asked to perform.
+Ferguson, best known as the Season 7 runner-up of the British “X Factor” in 2010, is mixed-race with a Jamaican father.
+Her proposed song choice “speaks to all the disregarded and down trodden black people in the United States,” she wrote, noting that she’d been asked to perform.

 The singer shared her full statement over Twitter: